 Fe2O3 + H2O → Fe(OH)3

-- Iron(III) oxide react with sulfuric acid to produce iron(III) sulfate and water.
+- Iron(III) oxide reacts with sulphuric acid to produce iron(III) sulfate and water.

 Fe2O3 + H2SO4 → Fe2(SO4)3 + H2O